Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Evaluation

 In general, the error rate increases as the transmission rate increases.
 This is because in hyper-threaded sharing, the sender and receiver processes execute in parallel, and a higher transmission rate means a lower sending period.
 The sender modulates each bit of information only once and then waits for the receiver to decode it.
-As the sending period increases, the time during which the receiver can correctly decode is longer, and the receiver's decoding operation is more likely to occur during the sender's sleep part.
+As the sending period increases, the time during which the receiver can correctly decode is longer, and the receiver's decoding operation is more likely to occur during the sender's sleep period.

-\textbf{Symbols Encoding Multi-bits :} The sender can set the target set to contain nine states of zero to eight dirty cache lines, which means that a maximum of three bits can be encoded theoretically.
-To reduce the impact of pollution caused by other processes on the target set and increase the distinction between different encoding symbols, we only encode two bits each time and avoid using adjacent d to modulate the information.
-Figure \ref{bitsSeq} shows the traces observed by the receiver when the sender continuously sends random sequences.
+\textbf{Symbols encoding multiple bits.} The sender can set the target set to contain nine states of zero to eight dirty cache lines, which means that a theoretical maximum of three bits can be encoded.
+To reduce the impact of pollution caused by other processes on the target set and increase the distinction between different encoding symbols, we only encode two bits each time and avoid using adjacent $d$ to modulate the information.
+Figure~\ref{bitsSeq} shows the traces observed by the receiver when the sender continuously sends random sequences.

-We also evaluated the bit error rate at different transmission rates when encoding two bits each time.
-Similarly, we evaluated $T_r = T_s = \{800,1000,1600,2200,5500,11000\}$.
-We chose d= $0, 3, 5, and\ 8$ to encode $\underbracket{00}\underbracket{01}\underbracket{10}\underbracket{11}$ respectively.
-During the evaluation, the sender continuously sends a 256-bit (128 pairs) random sequence in a loop.
-Similarly, the first 16 bits of the random sequence are set to a fixed value for the receiver to identify.
-The 256-bit random sequence is sent at least 45 times to obtain the average bit error rates.
-Figure \ref{bitsErrorRate} shows the bit error rate at different transmission rates.
-Similarly, the bit error rate generally increases as the transmission rate increases.
-The experiment result shows that the bit error rate is only 3.5\% at a transmission rate of 4400 Kbps with symbols encoding multiple bits, which is significantly higher than the 1375 to 2700 Kbps for encoding binary data.
+We also evaluated the bit error rates at different transmission rates when encoding two bits each time.
+Similarly, we evaluated $T_r = T_s = \{800$, $1000$, $1600$, $2200$, $5500$, $11\,000\}$.
+We chose $d=0$, $3$, $5$, and $8$ to encode $\underbracket{00}\underbracket{01}\underbracket{10}\underbracket{11}$, respectively.
+During the evaluation, the sender continuously sends a 256-bit (128-pair) random sequence in a loop.
+Similarly, the first 16~bits of the random sequence are set to a fixed value for the receiver to identify.
+The 256-bit random sequence is sent at least 45~times to obtain the average bit error rates.
+The results of our experiments show that the bit error rate is only 3.5\% at a transmission rate of 4400~kbps with symbols encoding two bits, which is significantly higher than the 1375 to 2700~kbps for encoding binary data.
 We note that more complex encoding mechanisms may achieve higher information transmission rates, but our goal is to illustrate a way for senders to achieve higher bandwidths.